Have you taken the COVID-19 Self-Assessment?

 Installing branded public health signage and messaging in all campus buildings and offices to continually reinforce community expectations.
-Signs will also indicate room and elevator capacities with social distancing and provide floor marks to show people where to stand and sit.
+Signs also indicate room and elevator capacities with social distancing and provide floor marks to show people where to stand and sit.

-Reducing the density of the on-campus population, through the creation of phased return to work plans.
+Reducing the density of the on-campus population through the creation of phased return to work plans.
 These plans review the requirements for space occupancy related to a phased reopening by limiting the number of staff on campus through a combination of initiatives that will include continued telework, staggered and rotating work/class schedules, and shifts.

 Maximizing outdoor locations.
-As weather and climate permits, the College could use tenting in exterior open areas to create additional multi-use spaces.
+As weather and climate permits, the College may use tenting in exterior open areas to create additional multi-use spaces.
 These spaces would be configured to comply with all the required social distancing measures and gathering limits (less than 250 people) while also taking advantage of fresh air ventilation.
 Face coverings will be required.

-Encouraging online office hours for faculty and students where possible.
+Encourage online office hours for faculty and students where possible.
 However, nothing precludes faculty and students from having face-to-face meetings with students where social distancing can be maintained, and face coverings are worn.

-Modifying class attendance policies where appropriate to ensure that faculty and students stay home if they show any signs of illness.
+Modify class attendance policies where appropriate to ensure that faculty and students stay home if they show any signs of illness.

 Cleaning and Sanitizing Protocols

 Safety protocols for instructional labs.
 Century has developed a detailed safety plan for on-campus lab instruction.
 The plan strictly adheres to all safety protocols, including population density in labs and other settings consistent with health and safety guidance; prioritizes research related to COVID-19; and incorporates all safety concerns related to biological, chemical, electrical, mechanical, or radiological hazards.
-The Academic Affairs safety plan, as well as individual division and department plans, will outline more detailed expectations specific to the activities within the department/division to minimize exposure to students, faculty, and staff.
+The Academic Affairs safety plan, as well as individual division and department plans, outlined more detailed expectations specific to the activities within the department/division to minimize exposure to students, faculty, and staff.
 In addition, safety plans will, as appropriate, align with licensing and accreditation standards.

 Guidance for inviting a visitor to campus.
-Should employees invite a visitor to our campus, please make sure it is necessary and the meeting cannot be achieved through another way.
+Should employees need to invite a visitor to our campus, please make sure it is necessary and the meeting cannot be achieved through another way.
 Provide the following guidance at the point of invitation and scheduling.